 Mr King says “It was just like the hands were made-to-measure.
 They absolutely fit”.

 Mr King describes the result as better than a “lottery win” and “is most looking forward to holding a bottle of beer properly”.

 Patients who have had a hand transplant can enjoy a better quality of life and with the right rehabilitation and physiotherapy, can return to carrying out their activities of daily living.

-Withy King act on behalf of individuals who have suffered amputations, including hands, following an accident.
+Withy King’s medical negligence solicitors act on behalf of individuals who have suffered amputations as a result of negligence, including hands, following an accident.
 Mr King’s story and the huge step forward in hand transplants may provide new opportunities for those individuals.